 |Chief Financial Officer (Large)||NZ$180,000 - NZ$300,000|

 Due to full employment levels in New Zealand, there is a demand for people across most areas and Accounting is no exception.
-The main challenges candidates currently face during their job hunt is that companies are not moving quickly enough to complete the recruitment process and at times, may not be able to meet their needs regarding work-life balance.
-There is a changing attitude towards how candidates approach searching for accounting jobs, and in-demand candidates will often receive multiple offers and sometimes counter-offers.
+The main challenges candidates currently face during their job hunt is that companies are not moving quickly enough to complete the recruitment process and at times, might not be able to meet their needs regarding work-life balance.
+There is a changing attitude towards how candidates approach searching for Accounting jobs, and in-demand candidates will often receive multiple offers and sometimes counter-offers.